juji-io/editscript/README.md

 The Wu algorithm does not have replacement operations, and assumes each edit has a unit cost.
 These do not work well for tree diffing.
-Consequently, the quick algorithm does not produce optimizing results in term of script size.
+Consequently, the quick algorithm does not produce optimal results in term of script size.
 In principle, simply changing a pointer to point to `b` instead of `a` produces the fastest "diffing" algorithm of the world, but that is not very useful.
 The quick algorithm has a similar problem.